Skip to Content

 Finalizing Adoption & Post-Adoption Steps in Collin County

-Adoption finalization takes place at a hearing in the Collin County Courthouse.
-A judge reviews all documentation and, once satisfied, issues the adoption decree, granting full parental rights to the adoptive parents.
+Adoption finalization takes place at a hearing in the Collin County courts in McKinney, where a judge reviews all documentation and, if approved, issues the adoption decree granting full parental rights to the adoptive parents.
 Our team handles every element leading up to that moment: home studies, background checks, consent forms, and docket scheduling.
 We also prepare you for what to expect in the courtroom so there are no surprises on the day of your hearing.

 Required post-adoption actions include: